 High Power Consumption

 Battery life is cut by active noise cancellation.
-The best noise-canceling headphones can last up to 30 hours with active noise cancellation on.
+With active noise cancellation on, the best noise-canceling headphones can last up to 30 hours.
 It can be challenging to use ANC with plugged-in headphones.

 You can’t get an exceptional design, sound quality, and active noise cancellation without investing in them.
 ANC headphones are not cheap, but it’s not a significant drawback.
 You can still choose budget noise-canceling headphones with mediocre ANC until you’re ready for more.

 Tip: Even the most expensive ANC headphones can excel in a particular feature.
-Consider the essential features of noise-canceling headphones before you buy one.
+Before you buy noise-canceling headphones, think about what you need them to do.

 The Sony WH-1000XM3, Bose QuietComfort 35 II, and Bowers & Wilkins PX are three examples of high-quality headphones.